cwonrails/jgthms.github.io/_posts/2012-03-01-twitter-oauth-see-your-password.md

 * things this application (bitly) can do
 * things this application can't do *but could have asked permission to*

-So, is this '*See your Twitter password*' a confirmation that the application won't be able to see your Twitter password, or is it an option?
+So, is this '*See your Twitter password*' a global confirmation that no application could *ever* see your Twitter password, or is it only this application's authorization setting?
 The latter would feel terribly unsecure.